purescript/purescript-quickcheck/README.md

 type QC a = forall eff.
 Eff (err :: Exception, random :: Random, trace :: Trace | eff) a
 ```

+A type synonym which represents the effects used by the `quickCheck` function.

 #### `quickCheck'`